askedrelic/docker-toolbox/README.md

 # docker-toolbox
-Docker image with sane defaults for testing
+Docker image with several default packages for testing